dmzoneill/jira-creator/README.md

 ### Testing & Linting

+Use the following commands for testing, linting, and formatting respectively.

 ```bash
 make test
 make lint
 make format  # autofix formatting
 ```

+---

 ## ⚙️ How It Works